-Smart WebView includes a robust system for handling light and dark themes, allowing the app to respond to system settings and providing a JavaScript interface for user-controlled theme switching.
+Smart WebView includes a robust system for handling light and dark themes, allowing the app to automatically adapt to the user’s device settings.

 How It Works